dh-trier/coleto/HOWTO.md

-# HOW-TO for coleto
+# HOW-TO for Coleto

 Coleto is a text comparison, or collation, tool written in Python and using wdiff in the background.

-This document explains the installation requirements, installation procedure and general usage of coleto.
-In addition, it describes the processing steps involved in coleto.
+This document explains the installation requirements, installation procedure and general usage of Coleto.
+In addition, it describes the processing steps involved in Coleto.

-See also the general information on coleto in the [README](https://github.com/dh-trier/coleto/blob/main/README.md).
+See also the general information on Coleto in the [README](https://github.com/dh-trier/coleto/blob/main/README.md).

 For a detailed documentation of all functions, please open the [API reference](/docs/index.html) in your browser.